 Receiving your results in your browser window is nice, but you can do some more, once again without doing any programming.
 In the next post I will explain how you can use Excel to import your search results into a spreadsheet using the Trove API.

-This is part two of a series about the basics of using the Trove API.
+This is part one of a series about the basics of using the Trove API.
 The other posts are: